IHE/HIE-Whitepaper/README.md

 cross-referencing table which associates identities with matching demographics and does not associate identities found not to match.
 It should be noted that the [PIX](http://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) profile does not specify how patient matching occurs.
-Each vendor is welcome to use their own matching algorithms to determine which IDs should be cross-referenced.
+Each deployment is welcome to use their own matching algorithms to determine which IDs should be cross-referenced.
 The IHE profile focuses only on the interfacing characteristics that would be consistent regardless of how the [PIX](http://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) Manager matches the identifiers.